 - Married to a pious woman: Elizabeth Proctor.

 - Christian, yet dissatisfied with the way Rev. Parris runs the church.

 - Despises injustice, yet feels guilty because of his extra-marital affair with 17 year old Abigail Williams.

 John Proctor is a kind man in many ways.
 In Act One, the audience first sees him entering the Parris household to check on the health of the reverend's ill daughter.
 He is good natured with fellow villagers such as Giley Corey, Rebecca Nurse, and others.
 Even with adversaries, he is slow to anger.

-But he does get angry!
+But when provoked, he does get angry!
 One of his flaws is his temper.
 When friendly discussion does not work, Proctor will resort to shouting and even physical violence.
 There are occasions throughout the play when he threatens to whip his wife, his servant-girl, and his ex-mistress.
 Still, he remains a sympathetic character because his anger is generated by the unjust society which he inhabits.
 The more the town becomes collectively paranoid, the more he rages.

-Proctor’s character contains a caustic blend of pride and self-loathing, a very puritanical combination indeed!
-One the one hand, he takes pride in his farm and his community.
+Proctor's character contains a caustic blend of pride and self-loathing, a very puritanical combination indeed.
+On the one hand, he takes pride in his farm and his community.
 He is an independent spirit who has cultivated the wilderness and transformed it into farmland.
 Furthermore, his sense of religion and communal spirit has led to many public contributions.
 In fact, he helped to construct the church in town.